-If you’ve been in a car crash and have suffered severe injuries, you have the right to receive financial compensation for injuries sustained and your losses, but you may not know how to get the money you’re owed.
-That’s where Parker & McConkie comes in – our resourceful auto accident attorneys have been representing injured victims in Utah for more than 30 years, and we have a track record that speaks for itself.
-When you choose us, you can expect our legal team to fight to recover all of the damages you deserve.
+If you’ve been in a car crash and have suffered severe injuries, you have the right to receive financial compensation for your injuries and other losses.
+However, you may not know how to recover compensation for your damages.
+That’s where Parker & McConkie comes in.
+Our dedicated and experienced Utah car accident lawyer has been representing injured victims in Utah for more than 30 years.
+Our successful track record speaks volumes of our dedication and perseverance in helping our injured clients get back on their feet.
+When you choose us, you can expect our legal team to fight to recover all damages you’re owed by the at-fault party.

 Contact us today to schedule a free consultation with one of our Utah car accident attorneys at (801) 845-0440.

 Being injured in an accident can add a whole new degree of anxiety to a situation where no one is fully prepared.
 You will need a personal injury attorney to assist you through the steps toward your recovery.

 Our Utah car accident law firm has been helping car accident victims with their accident claims.
 Here’s why you should hire one of our auto accident or personal injury attorneys:

 • We will inform you about your legal options.

 • We will suggest a course of action.

 • We will work hard to achieve a favorable outcome in your situation.